-On an annual basis, all required debt-related schedules and footnotes shall be included in the Agency's Comprehensive Annual Financial Report (CAFR).
+On an annual basis, all required debt-related schedules and footnotes shall be included in the Agency's Annual Comprehensive Financial Report (ACFR).

-14. PROFESSIONAL SERVICES
+15. PROFESSIONAL SERVICES

 The Agency will use a competitive process through a Request for Proposal (RFP) in the retention of professional services, however, if there are unforeseen events that necessitate immediate action including but not limited to redemption, defeasance, or restructuring to prevent the Agency from experiencing further losses, the General Manager or designee can select a consultant without using the competitive process or RFP process.
-The Agency will seek to retain the best possible financing professionals to ensure a high quality financing experience and result.
-The professional service selected by the Agency will help to develop a credit strategy, issue debt and ensure compliance with federal and state statutes, and Internal Revenue Code at the time of issuance as well as on a continuing basis:
+The Agency will seek to retain the best possible financing professionals to ensure a high-quality financing experience and result.
+The professional service selected by the Agency will help to develop a credit strategy, issue debt, and ensure compliance with federal and state statutes, and Internal Revenue Code at the time of issuance as well as on a continuing basis:

-A. Rating Agencies - The Agency will maintain an effective relationship with the one or more of the national statistical rating agencies, Moody's Investors Service, Standard & Poor's, Fitch Ratings, or Kroll Bond Rating Agency, in the issuance of debt as well as in the on-going monitoring of outstanding debt.

-- B. Financial or Municipal Advisors The Agency will comply with the Municipal Advisor Rule, ensuring the use of external Advisors in the sale of debt as well in managing relationships with the underwriting community.
-The Financial advisory services provided to the Agency shall include, but not limited to the following: - Evaluation of risks and opportunities associated with debt issuance; - Monitoring marketing opportunities; - Evaluation of proposals submitted to the Agency by investment banking firms; - Structuring and pricing; - Preparation of request for proposals for other financial services (trustee and paying agent services, printing, credit facilities, remarketing agent services, etc.); - Advice, assistance and preparation for presentations with rating agencies and investors; - Assist in the preparation and review of legal and financing documents in coordination with the financing team in connection with the financing. - C. Underwriters The Agency will utilize an underwriter in the sale of bonds on a competitive, negotiated or private placement basis.
-For a negotiated sale, the Agency will select an underwriter through a request for proposal process; basing the selection on best value for the Agency including capital structure, underwriting capabilities, demonstrated expertise and experience as well as proposed fees. - D. Disclosure Counsel the Agency will ensure complete and accurate disclosure of financial and legal condition in the issuance of debt.
+- A. Rating Agencies The Agency will maintain an effective relationship with the one or more of the national statistical rating agencies, Moody's Investors Service, Standard & Poor's, Fitch Ratings, or Kroll Bond Rating Agency, in the issuance of debt as well as in the on-going monitoring of outstanding debt. - B. Municipal Advisors The Agency will comply with the Municipal Advisor Rule, ensuring the use of external Advisors in the sale of debt as well in managing relationships with the underwriting community.
+The Municipal advisory services provided to the Agency shall include, but not limited to the following: - Evaluation of risks and opportunities associated with debt issuance; - Monitoring marketing opportunities; - Evaluation of proposals submitted to the Agency by investment banking firms; - Structuring and pricing; - Preparation of request for proposals for other financial services (trustee and paying agent services, printing, credit facilities, remarketing agent services, etc.); - Advice, assistance, and preparation for presentations with rating agencies and investors; - Assist in the preparation and review of legal and financing documents in coordination with the financing team in connection with the financing. - C. Underwriters For a negotiated sale, the Agency will select an underwriter through a request for proposal process; basing the selection on best value for the Agency including capital structure, underwriting capabilities, demonstrated expertise and experience as well as proposed fees.
+For competitive sales, the Agency will award the bonds to the underwriter providing the lowest bid on a TIC basis. - D. Disclosure Counsel the Agency will ensure complete and accurate disclosure of financial and legal condition in the issuance of debt.
 The Agency will also ensure full compliance with continuing disclosure requirements.
-The Agency will select, through a request for proposal process, and retain qualified and experienced counsel in achieving this objective of accurate, comprehensive and complete disclosure. - E. Bond Counsel The Agency will select through a request for proposal process and retain qualified and experienced legal counsel as representation for Bondholders as well as the Agency in structuring debt and ensuring legal accuracy and enforceability of bond documents, as well as compliance with all federal and state laws and the Internal Revenue Code.
+The Agency will select, through a request for proposal process, and retain qualified and experienced counsel in achieving this objective of accurate, comprehensive, and complete disclosure. - E. Bond Counsel The Agency will select, through a request for proposal process, and retain qualified and experienced legal counsel as representation for Bondholders as well as the Agency in structuring debt and ensuring legal accuracy and enforceability of bond documents, as well as compliance with all federal and state laws and the Internal Revenue Code.